 The Island Country Market by ABC is across the street from Aulani Oahu Resort.
 The market has grab-and-go sushi, poke, salads and sandwiches, and hot entrees premade.
 You can also order Hot entrees and deli offerings.

-Mini entrees range from $6.50-$7.50 and include the entrée and 2 sides.
+Mini entrees range from $6.50-to $7.50 and include the entrée and 2 sides.
 It’s a very filling meal.
 The hot and ready meals come on rice and have a variety of entrees from teriyaki pork to pork Adobe for $5-$6 each.
-Sushi $7.50 poke was $3 for a meal-size portion though u need a side.
+Sushi $7.50 poke was $3 for a meal-size portion though u need a side dish.
 I had it with salad for lunch one day.
 The market also sells Liquor and wine.
 We spent $10/bottles for a variety of wines during our stay.
-There’s also a dole whip machine. $3.99 for a self serve bowl.
+There’s also a dole whip machine. $3.99 for a self-serve bowl.

 Other Cheap Dining Options